quantum-sol-thcs/qsol-invariants/CODE_OF_CONDUCT.md

-# Code of Conduct

-## ✦ Our Commitment

-The qsol-invariants project is part of the QSol.llc standards ecosystem.
-We are committed to maintaining a respectful, professional, and collaborative environment for all contributors and users.

-## ✦ Expected Behavior

-Participants are expected to:

-- Treat others with respect
-- Provide constructive feedback
-- Focus on clarity, rigor, and shared goals
-- Avoid personal attacks or disruptive behavior

-## ✦ Unacceptable Behavior

-The following are not tolerated:

-- Harassment or discrimination
-- Aggressive or hostile communication
-- Introducing intentionally harmful or deceptive code
-- Attempts to subvert or violate the QSOL invariants

-## ✦ Reporting Issues

-If you experience or witness unacceptable behavior, please open an issue or contact the repository maintainers privately.

-## ✦ Enforcement

-Project maintainers may take appropriate action, including warnings or removal of contributions, to maintain a safe and productive environment.

-## ✦ Scope

-This Code of Conduct applies to all project spaces, including:

-- GitHub issues
-- Pull requests
-- Discussions
-- Community interactions related to this repository
+QSOL Code of Conduct
+Standards for Conduct, Collaboration, and Canonical Integrity
+Version: 1.0
+Status: Canonical

+1. Purpose
+The QSOL Invariant Evolution Core is a public, standards‑grade repository.
+To maintain clarity, stability, and long‑term integrity, all contributors and maintainers must follow this Code of Conduct.

+This document ensures that collaboration remains:

+respectful

+professional

+constructive

+aligned with the QSOL Engineering Doctrine

+2. Expected Behavior
+All contributors are expected to:

+Communicate with clarity, professionalism, and respect

+Focus on technical correctness and canonical alignment

+Provide constructive feedback grounded in the invariants and doctrine

+Maintain a collaborative, audit‑friendly environment

+Uphold determinism, reproducibility, and mathematical rigor

+Contributions should strengthen the canon, not complicate it.

+3. Unacceptable Behavior
+The following behaviors are not permitted:

+Personal attacks, insults, or derogatory comments

+Disruptive or intentionally unproductive discussion

+Introducing complexity without justification

+Proposing changes that violate the Absolute Limits Contract

+Attempting to bypass deterministic or PHI‑bounded rules

+Submitting code that introduces hidden state, randomness, or side effects

+Any behavior that undermines the clarity, stability, or integrity of the invariant canon is unacceptable.

+4. Canonical Alignment Requirement
+All contributions must align with:

+the Absolute Limits Contract

+the PHI‑bounded Evolution Law

+the QSOL Engineering Doctrine

+the SESSION_VALIDITY specification (for ZK components)

+Changes that alter or weaken these foundations require prior discussion and explicit approval.

+5. Reporting Issues
+If you observe behavior that violates this Code of Conduct:

+Open an issue describing the concern, or

+Contact the maintainers privately if the matter is sensitive

+Reports will be reviewed promptly and professionally.

+6. Enforcement
+Maintainers may take any action they deem appropriate, including:

+Requesting clarification or correction

+Closing or rejecting pull requests

+Temporarily or permanently restricting participation

+Enforcement decisions are final and guided by the doctrine and the need to preserve canonical integrity.

+7. Scope
+This Code of Conduct applies to:

+all contributions

+all discussions

+all issues and pull requests

+all interactions within the QSOL ecosystem

+8. License
+By participating in this project, you agree that your contributions will be licensed under the Apache License 2.0, consistent with the rest of the repository.